Do birthday cards get meaner as we get older or do we get meaner because we get old?

 It keeps us in denial and distracts us from doing the work we need to do individually, to make ourselves better.

 But maybe mean birthday cards are just a funny way of dealing better with our own mortality, a reminder not to take life too seriously and to laugh at ourselves a little bit more than we do.

 Either way, I’m just grateful to be remembered.

 To still being able to cartwheel my way across the backyard and to still being able to beat my older brother in a headstand race.

 Here’s to stepping outside the reality of time and remembering who we wished to be when birthdays couldn’t come fast enough and they never lasted long enough.

-We may grow old to the world outside of ourselves, but we will always be young at heart to those whose hearts we know and that is the best-wished-birthday-wish, we can ever hope to have.
+We may grow old to the world outside of ourselves, but we will always be young at heart to those who know our hearts the best and that is the best-wished-birthday-wish we can ever hope to have.

 Until next week,